The Trump Organization is debuting a cellular phone service called T1 Phone at $47.45 a month

 The plan will include free calls to more than 100 countries, including those with U.S. military bases.
 People with the plan will also have access to 24/7 roadside assistance through Drive America, as well as telehealth services, the company said.

-The Trump Organization added that it will debut a T1 Phone in August that will cost $499.
+The Trump Organization added that it will debut a T1 Phone with a price tag of $499, requiring a down payment of $100.
 An image of the phone depicts a gold-colored device emblazoned with the phrase, "Make America Great Again."

+The Trump Organization website says the T1 Phone will be available in August, although the Trump Mobile website states the phone will debut in September.

 "I think we're going to really shake up the space in a very big way, both in terms of the actual hardware of the films and then obviously e-sim cards, and then just what you get for a plan per month," Eric Trump added.